 How to Make an Appointment & Request Materials

 Use of all Special Collections materials is appointment only.

 Please make appointments at least 3 business days in advance of your visit.

-- Register online for a Special Collections Research Account before your visit.
+- Register online for a Special Collections Research Account (SCRA) before your visit.

 - You can use this account to schedule appointments and request materials to be pulled for your visit.
-Please note, due to the renovation, there is a request limit of up to 10 boxes or books per appointment date.
+Please note, due to the renovation, there is a request limit of up to 6 boxes, or books, per appointment date.

 Please email firstname.lastname@example.org for more information.

 - Lockers are provided outside the reading room to store your personal belongings while you are working in the reading room.
 You will be permitted to go back and forth to your locker as needed.

 - All cell phones must be on silent.

 - Photography of collection material will be permitted on a case-by-case basis, after filling out the requisite paperwork provided at the reading room desk, in good faith that the user will respect all copyright regulations as specified in the signed paperwork.